IP Inclusive has responded to IPReg’s July 2022 consultation on its 2023/24 business plan, budget and practising fees.

 IPReg (the IP Regulation Board) regulates patent and trade mark attorneys registered in the UK.
 As such its activities impact on a significant section of the UK IP professions.
 It has provided support for IP Inclusive and works with us to improve equality, diversity and inclusion in its regulated community.

-As usual IP Inclusive offers to continue to work with IPReg to progress its diversity- and access-related initiatives.
+As usual IP Inclusive offers to continue to work with IPReg to progress its diversity- and access-related initiatives, and expresses appreciation of the financial and other support that IPReg continues to provide for our work in the regulated sector.

 You can access our full submissions here.